-Surge Tank Pressure Cap
+Coolant Surge Tank Pressure Cap

-The surge tank pressure cap is a 15 psi (105 kPa) pressure-type cap and must be tightly installed to prevent coolant loss and possible engine damage from overheating.
+Notice: Your pressure cap is a pressure-type cap and must be tightly installed to prevent coolant loss and possible engine damage from overheating.
+See "Capacities and Specifications" for more information.

-See "Engine Compartment Overview" in the Index for information on location.
+See Engine Compartment Overview on page 5-12 for information on location.